top of page

 Perceived Value Versus Market Reality

 I can understand why someone might hesitate at the idea of paying €100 for a salad bowl.
 It does sound like a lot of money for what appears to be a simple hardwood bowl, and of course there are cheaper alternatives available, although the quality is often questionable.
-Even I might pause before spending that kind of money without knowing the story behind the piece.

 What surprises me more is the way many people think about time and labour.
 Almost everyone I meet at fairs would refuse outright to cut their own wages in half, yet some feel justified calling something a craftsperson has made expensive without first hearing how it was made or how long it took.